 After two hours of discussions behind closed doors, the Council of Bishops announced that it would not wait until the denomination’s top legislative assembly meets to see if a revised version of Plan UMC passes constitutional muster.

 The active bishops voted to ask the Judicial Council for a declaratory decision regarding the legislation’s constitutionality.
-The council will next meet in October.
+The Judicial Council will next meet in October.

 San Francisco Area Bishop Warner Brown Jr., the Council of Bishops president, said the decision to seek review is meant to keep delegates from spending "a great deal of time on something" only to have it ruled out of order.